maelfabien/maelfabien.github.io/_posts/2019-6-29-Explorium.md

 ## Date

-By exploring the data, we notice some missing values for the date.
+By exploring the data, we notice missing values for the date.
 When the date is approximative, it is denoted by :
 - 1590s
-- or c.1596
+- or c.1590

-Moreover, the missing values are denoted by an hyphen.
+Moreover, the missing values are denoted by a hyphen.
 For all these reasons, using a regex to extract the date seems to be appropriate.

 ```python
 def date_extract(date) :
     try :
         return re.findall('\d+', date)[0]